-- Programmatic Approaches The federal government should encourage state, county, and local governments to develop programmatic agreements to streamline the Section 106 review of federallyassisted projects, particularly redevelopment projects, including the adoption of "treatment and design protocols" for rehabilitation of affordable housing and infill new construction. - 4.
-Land Use and Growth Management a.
+In cooperation with state and local governments, the federal government must promote the concept of sustainability to guide the Section 106 review of federallyassisted projects, particularly redevelopment projects, including the adoption of "treatment and design protocols" for rehabilitation of affordable housing and infill new construction.

+4. Land Use and Growth Management

+a.
 Local Decision Making about Growth The federal government must support local determinations of livability policies and must not implement policies that hamper a local government's ability to control growth and land use.
 Growth is inevitable in many Local governments face communities. challenges to cultivate a planned growth process that preserves a strong quality of life, safeguards economic health, and fairly assigns costs and responsibilities.
 The tough, practical issues revolve around choices, costs, and unintended consequences of unplanned growth, commonly referred to as sprawl.